duck2/tetick/data_spec.md

 # tetick course data format, an informal spec

-data.json and musts.json are raw course data, used in tetick explorer.
+data.json and musts.json are raw course data, used in bois64.

-in the main app, a stripped version data.js is used, containing both course data and "must" courses of undergraduate programs.
+in tetick, a stripped version data.js is used, containing both course data and "must" courses of undergraduate programs.

 the course data is organized in the following way: